 We know you have a lot of choices about what to do to prepare for the LSAT, so we wanted to tell you why made a course in the first place and why we think our resource is one of the best, if not the best, available.

 We Teach You Logic In The Way…

 For those of you who are already committed to taking the LSAT, come study with us!
 We are just getting underway with our new LSAT Mastermind Study Group.
 It’s the only way in existence to get premium LSAT coaching for MONTHS for about the price of an hour of tutoring.
-Check it out here: September LSAT Mastermind
+Check it out here: Join the LSAT Mastermind